Return to top

 Can I make the batter ahead of time?

 Yes!
-You can make the batter the day before you plan to use it.
-Store in the refrigerator until ready to use.
-Thin it out with additional soy milk if needed.
+I make the batter the day before and store in the refrigerator until ready to use.
+I’ll thin it out with additional soy milk if needed.

-easy mochi pancakes recipe (with gluten free and vegan option) served with maple syrup and berries on a white plate
+Japanese mochi pancakes served with maple syrup and berries on a white plate.

 📋 Recipe Card